Skip Navigation

 Return to main MCHbest page >>

 Overview.
-There are multiple frameworks designed to improve communication between healthcare professionals and the families in their care.[1, 2, 3, 4] Some shared themes include language translation, team culture, importance of empathy, and improved understanding and integration of the family experience into care decision making.[1, 2, 3, 4, 5] Improving healthcare professionals' communication skills and confidence, and focusing on family-centered care, results in better alignment with the needs and preferences of patients and their families.[1, 3, 5]
+There are multiple frameworks that aim to improve communication between healthcare professionals and the families in their care.[1, 2, 3, 4] Some shared themes include language translation, importance of empathy, and improved understanding and integration of the family experience into care decision making.[1, 2, 3, 4, 5] Improving healthcare professionals' communication skills and confidence, and focusing on family-centered care, results in better alignment with the needs and preferences of patients and their families.[1, 3, 5]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):